 Let's start by reviewing the basic math.
-We begin by breaking things down into the individual yieldcontributing process steps, i.e. any stage in the process where a part can be passed or failed.
+We begin by breaking things down into the individual yield-contributing process steps, i.e. any stage in the process where a part can be passed or failed.
 At each of these steps, we calculate an FTY, independent of what takes places at all other steps in the process.
 As described above, this involves counting only those parts that passed on the first time through the station, then dividing by the total number of unique parts that have been processed there.
-Note that this is fundamentally different from the station's final yield, which is the number of good parts produced (independent of whether they passed on the first try, or how many times it was re-worked and tested before it was finally passed or scrapped) divided by the total

-... this oversight could be costing millions of dollars each year. number of parts that were started.
+Note that this is fundamentally different from the station's final yield, which is the number of good parts produced (independent of whether they passed on the first try, or how many times it was re-worked and tested before it was finally passed or scrapped) divided by the total number of parts that were started.
 In the FTY calculation, each serial number is only counted once.
 These equations are illustrated in Figure 1 below.